hauke96/master-thesis/evaluation/visualizations/README.md

 * `plot-routing-memory.py`: Plots the memory usage for routing requests of multiple datasets.
 This produces multiple colored plots on top of each other.
 * `plot-routing-time-per-length.py`: Plots the time per meter needed for a routing request based on the number of input vertices.
 * `plot-routing-time.py`: Plots the time needed for routing requests of multiple datasets.
 This produces multiple colored plots on top of each other.

+Usage example can be found in each script file.